-- iv. the Fellow who signs the nomination form as Lead Proposer shall be responsible for securing the consent of the Candidate to the submission of the nomination; the Lead Proposer shall undertake to provide, and if necessary update, the information required for consideration of the nomination - v.
-Fellows shall be given at least 5 weeks' notice of the date for the closure of nominations for Fellowship, and this date shall be not later than twenty-six weeks before the date of the Annual General Meeting - vi. an alphabetical list of all Candidates whose nomination forms are valid (in that they fulfil the stipulations set out in these Regulations) at the closing date shall be prepared in such format and containing such information as may be specified by the Council - vii. the Council shall establish such Scrutiny Committees as it may consider to be appropriate to consider valid nominations received by the closing date; the nominations shall be apportioned between the Scrutiny Committees whose members shall be provided with relevant details from the alphabetical list and copies of the relevant nomination forms; each Scrutiny Committee shall determine those Candidates which it regards as having the strongest claims for election and draw up a list of recommended Candidates; each Scrutiny Committee shall pass its list of recommended Candidates to the Vice-Presidents who shall in turn draw up their list of recommended Candidates which they shall submit to the Council for its consideration not later than eight weeks before the date of the Annual General Meeting - viii. the Council shall consider the recommendations of the Vice-Presidents and shall draw up a final approved list of Candidates for election - ix. the number of Candidates included on the final approved list shall notexceed that determined by the Council before nominations were considered - the final approved list shall be issued to current Fellows not later than six weeks before the Annual General Meeting - xi. the election of new Fellows shall be conducted by ballot of all current Fellows; only Candidates recommended by the Council shall be eligible for election - at the earliest opportunity following the closing date for nominations, two Fellows, who shall not be members of Council, shall be nominated by the President for appointment as Scrutineers for the election; the Scrutineers only shall examine and count the votes, in the presence of the Clerk, to whom they shall hand their report; the Clerk shall then report the result of the election to the President; subsequently, each successful Candidate shall be informed that he or she has been elected as a Fellow of the Society; the Clerk shall also inform all the Fellows of the names of newly elected Fellows and shall arrange for the result to be announced publicly; Fellowship shall take effect from the date on which the public announcement is made each new Fellow, after his or her election and upon the announcement thereof, shall be deemed to be admitted to the privileges of Fellowship as defined in these Regulations; each new Fellow shall be invited to attend such meeting as may be determined by the President, in order to be welcomed and formally admitted to Fellowship of the Society; at such meeting the new Fellow shall be introduced to the President or, in his or her absence, a Vice-President, who shall address him or her in these words:
+- iv. the Fellow who signs the nomination form as Lead Proposer shall be responsible for securing the consent of the Candidate to the submission of the nomination; the Lead Proposer shall undertake to provide, and if necessary update, the information required for consideration of the nomination - Fellows shall be given at least 5 weeks' notice of the date for the closure of nominations for Fellowship, and this date shall be not later than twenty-six weeks before the date of the Annual General Meeting - vi. the Council shall establish such Scrutiny Committees as it may consider to be appropriate to consider valid nominations received by the closing date; the nominations shall be apportioned between the Scrutiny Committees whose members shall be provided with relevant details from the alphabetical list and copies of the relevant nomination forms; each Scrutiny Committee shall determine those Candidates which it regards as having the strongest claims for election and draw up a list of recommended Candidates; each Scrutiny Committee shall pass its list of recommended Candidates to the Vice-Presidents who shall in turn draw up their list of recommended Candidates which they shall submit to the Council for its consideration not later than eight weeks before the date of the Annual General Meeting - vii. the Council shall consider the recommendations of the Vice-Presidents and shall draw up a final approved list of Candidates for election - viii. the number of Candidates included on the final approved list shall not exceed that determined by the Council before nominations were considered - ix. the final approved list shall be issued to current Fellows not later than six weeks before the Annual General Meeting - the election of new Fellows shall be conducted by ballot of all current Fellows; only Candidates recommended by the Council shall be eligible for election - xi. at the earliest opportunity following the closing date for nominations, two Fellows, who shall not be members of Council, shall be nominated by the President for appointment as Scrutineers for the election; the Scrutineers only shall examine and count the votes, in the presence of the Clerk, to whom they shall hand their report; the Clerk shall then report the result of the election to the President; subsequently, each successful Candidate shall be informed that he or she has been elected as a Fellow of the Society; the Clerk shall also inform all the Fellows of the names of newly elected Fellows and shall arrange for the result to be announced publicly; Fellowship shall take effect from the date on which the public announcement is made each new Fellow, after his or her election and upon the announcement thereof, shall be deemed to be admitted to the privileges of Fellowship as defined in these Regulations; each new Fellow shall be invited to attend such meeting as may be determined by the President, in order to be welcomed and formally admitted to Fellowship of the Society; at such meeting the new Fellow shall be introduced to the President or, in his or her absence, a Vice-President, who shall address him or her in these words: